Contemporary Economic Crime

 - gpsr@libri.de

-Michala Meiselles is Senior Law Lecturer at Derby University's Law School.
+Michala Meiselles is senior law lecturer at Derby University's Law School.
 She sits on the RASSO and hate crimes scrutiny panels for the Crown Prosecution Service in the East Midlands and has advised UNESCO on online safety and digital rights.
-Moreover, she is director of an inter-institutional think tank dedicated to corporate crime which explores white-collar crime, cybercrime and modern slavery.
-Her research and teaching activities focus inter alia on financial crime, cybercrime, and the role of digital providers in the fight against cybercrime.
+Moreover, she is Director of an inter¿institutional think tank dedicated to corporate crime which explores white¿collar crime, cybercrime and modern slavery.
+Her research and teaching activities focus inter alia on financial crime, cybercrime and the role of digital providers in the fight against cybercrime.
 Nicholas Ryder is a Professor of Financial Crime at Cardiff University's School of Law and Politics and has played advisory roles both nationally (e.g. for the Home Office, the Home Affairs Select Committee the Law Commission, Transparency International, the Foreign and Commonwealth Office) and internationally (e.g. NATO, United Nations, Cepol, Europol).
 He has created and edits Routledge's Law of Financial Crime Series.
-Penelope Giosa is a Lecturer in Law at the University of Reading and the Convenor of the SLS (Society of Legal Scholars) Comparative Law section.
-She has an educational and professional background in both civil and common law systems.
-Her research interests focus on Competition Law, Public Procurement, Food Law and White-Collar crimes.
+Penelope Giosa is Lecturer in Law at the University of Reading and Part-time Associate Lecturer at Oxford Brookes University.
+She is also Member of the Advisory Board of the George Washington University Competition and Innovation Lab and Convenor of the Comparative Law Section in the Society of Legal Scholars (SLS).

 Introduction